Pakari, Siwan

 Pakari or Pakri is a gram panchayat located in the Hasanpura block of Siwan district in the Indian state of Bihar, India.

 Geography

-Pakari covers a total area of approximately 1.51 km².
+Pakari covers a total area of approximately 1.51 km^{2}.
 Agriculture is the primary occupation due to rich alluvial soil.

 Administration

 Pakari functions under the Panchayati Raj system.
 The village is governed by a Gram Panchayat and administrated by an elected Mukhiya.
 As of the latest available data, the Mukhiya is Lt.Prabhunath Yadav.

 Demographics

 As per the 2011 Census of India, Pakari has a total population of 2,450 living in 397 households.
 There are 1,152 males and 1298 females, resulting in a sex ratio of 928 females per 1,000 males.

 Age distribution

 Children aged 0–6 years number 406, accounting for 16.56% of the population.
 The child sex ratio is 954, higher than the Bihar average of 935.

 Literacy

 According to the 2011 Census, the literacy rate in Pakri is 54.29%.
 The male literacy rate is 65.54%, while the female literacy rate is 44.30%.